markjamesm/CycleStream/README.md

 * GPS Tracking (Unit TBD).
 * Web interface to visualize data using [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor).

-CycleStream is built on the Meadow Platform from [Wilderness Labs](https://www.wildernesslabs.co/) and uses a Meadow F7V2 microcontroller to interface with the various sensors and transmit data to the Cyclestream server.
+CycleStream is built on the Meadow Platform from [Wilderness Labs](https://www.wildernesslabs.co/) and uses a Meadow F7V2 microcontroller connected to to a [Project Lab](https://store.wildernesslabs.co/collections/frontpage/products/project-lab-board) to interface with the various sensors and transmit data to the Cyclestream server.
 Meadow is a complete, IoT platform with defense-grade security that runs full .NET Standard applications on embeddable microcontrollers.

 The project is currently in an early alpha stage and under active development.